enricoforti/enricoforti.github.io/index.md

 Enrico has taught courses and performed research at leading institutions in the US, UK, EU, and China, including Columbia Business School, the UCL School of Management at University College London, the University of Bologna, and Peking University.
 He teaches graduate and undergraduate courses in the area of strategy.

-Enrico received a Ph.D. degree in Management with highest honours from the University of Bologna and was a visiting doctoral student at London Business School.
+Enrico received a Ph.D. in Strategic Management from the University of Bologna and was a visiting doctoral student at London Business School.
 Before joining Seton Hall University, he was the Gabriel Hauge Assistant Professor of Strategy in the O’Malley School of Business at Manhattan College.
 Previously, he was a Lecturer in the Strategy & Entrepreneurship group at University College London, UCL School of Management and served as a Chazen Visiting Associate Research Scholar at Columbia Business School.

 # Publications